UnlyEd/next-right-now/guides/ci-cd/setup-github-actions.md

 {: .no_toc }

 <div class="code-example" markdown="1">
-Automated actions configured through GitHub Actions
+Automated actions configured through GitHub Actions.

-This documentation explains how our GitHub actions integrate themselves with the Vercel platform
+This documentation explains how our GitHub actions integrate themselves with the Vercel platform.
 </div>

 {% include page-toc.md %}